njnagel/Capstone_2/README.md

 ![alt text](https://github.com/njnagel/Capstone_2/blob/master/img/PrimaryType2018.png)

 Arrests and Domestic Violence calls are sumarized over the time period in the chart below.
+Note that events from 2019 are included, althouogh the reporting year is still in process.

 ![alt text](https://github.com/njnagel/Capstone_2/blob/master/img/ArrestsDomesticbyYear.png)